zhw2590582/ArtPlayer/packages/artplayer-document/docs/en/Questions/Handle single component.md

 sidebar_position: 3
 ---

-当我们在`layers`、`contextmenu`、`controls`、`setting`里添加自定义组件时，最好添加一个name属性，用于定位到组件的dom元素

-When we add custom components in `layers`, `contextMenu`, `controls`, `setting`, It is best to add a `name` property that is used to position the DOM element to the component.
+When we add custom components in `layers`, `contextmenu`, `controls`, `setting`, It is best to add a `name` property that is used to position the DOM element of the component.

-Here are three ways to get the DOM element of the component: component method `mounted`, instance method `query`, recommended through `name` direct acquisition
+Here are three ways to get the DOM element of the component: component method `mounted`, instance method `query`, recommended through `name` direct acquisition.

 <div className="run-code">▶ Run Code</div>